injeti-manohar/AZ-104/Module6.md

 - Protection against data exfiltration for Azure resources

 ![](https://azurecomcdn.azureedge.net/cvt-885d1884dadda7f35e64ffbc842539418094940580f1c467bf9c7234b746cb2b/images/page/services/private-link/image-2.png)

-### NVA FOR HIGH AVAILABILITY

-NVA starts acting as a router.
-If traffic is routed through an NVA, the NVA becomes a critical piece of your infrastructure.
-Any NVA failures will directly affect the ability of your services to communicate.
-It's important to include a highly available architecture in your NVA deployment.

-So, A network gateway in your on-premises network can exchange routes with a virtual network gateway in Azure by using BGP.

 ### Azure Load Balancer
 > Many apps need to be resilient to failure and scale easily when demand increases.
 You can address those needs by using Azure Load Balancer.